gongx030/Etv2_pioneer/README.md

 ### Datasets

 ### TODO
-1. Investigate the ATAC-seq fragment size profile over early, late and persis Etv2 peaks in EB/MEF
+1. Investigate the ATAC-seq fragment size profile over early, late and persis Etv2 peaks in EB/MEF.
+2. Check if H3K9me3 is a barrier for Etv2 binding.